guido-granda/roid_homework/README.md

 # roid_homework
-codes for roid homework on numerical dynamics
+Codes for roid homework on numerical dynamics.